annaesvensson/yellow-help/1-en/api-for-developers.md

 ### Small extension system

 You can customise the appearance of your website with extensions.
 A website consists of the core and other extensions.
 The idea is that the standard installation only includes the most important things for small websites.
 You can add more features later.
-This allows you to customise neraly every aspect of the system, for example to add a custom shortcut or a JavaScript library.
+This allows you to customise nearly every aspect of the system, for example to add a custom shortcut or a JavaScript library.
 We are using the same API everywhere.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update) and [making extensions](https://github.com/annaesvensson/yellow-publish).

 ### Built-in web server